Built environment

 • This draft standard is no longer open for public comment.
 The public review took place from June 12, 2023 to August 11, 2023.

 • This draft standard will be replaced by the final standard once the standards development process is complete.
-The final standard is expected in spring 2025.

 Read the draft standard